ryanczm/Analytic-Musings/notes/quant/fwm.md

 ## Nicolas Mirjolet (Quantica) - A Multivariate Approach to Trend Following

 The focus of the podcast was on the unique style of trend following Quantica employs called multivariate trend following, which involves constructing trend signals using not just the asset chosen but of trend of other assets.
 Of course, cross-correlation comes into play.
+A concrete example is not given but Quantica Managed Futures fund trades 100 instruments and does medium to long term trend (lookback window of a quarter).
+So similar frequency to Florin Court but less width of univers, but with the magic multivariate trend following sauce.